rpcme/aws-cloud-and-xilinx-workshop/Lab5.md

     You will see several new files generated.
 The ```<epoch-time>.png``` files are the captured frames; the ```<epoch-time>.txt``` files store the number of people captured in that frame.

-13. Go to your S3 bucket on AWS cloud; you will see there is a new folder `images` created.
+13. Go to your S3 bucket on AWS cloud; you will see there is a new folder `portal/images` created.
 Check the images stored in that folder.

 ## Outcomes